check-spelling-sandbox/roto/docs/source/reference/language_reference.rst

     super.super.foo.square

-There are 3 special identifiers that can only be used at the start of a path and automatically make the path an absolute path:
+There are 3 special identifiers that can only be used at the start of a path and automatically make the path into an absolute path:

 - ``pkg`` for the current package
 - ``std`` for the Roto standard library